logaretm/vee-validate/docs/content/guide/global-validators.md

 import { defineRule } from 'vee-validate';
 ```

-The `defineRule` function accepts a rule name which acts as an identifier for that validation rule, the second argument is the validator function that will verify the field value.
+The `defineRule` function accepts a rule name that acts as an identifier for that validation rule, the second argument is the validator function that will verify the field value.
 Here is an example of a simple `required` and an `email` rule:

 ```js
 import { defineRule } from 'vee-validate';